Plan Your Visit

 Numerous free parking spots are available in the south lot adjacent to the Trading Post building, including four charging stations for guests driving electric/hybrid cars.

-Admission is free.
+Admission is free and no reservations are required.
 However, as a nonprofit organization, Colorado Music Hall of Fame welcomes donations of all sizes.
 Donations allow us to continue to honor new inductees and expand and improve our exhibits.
 A donation collection box is located just inside the entrance of the Trading Post.

 Group Tours – TEMPORARILY UNAVAILABLE DUE TO COVID-19